fatina00/fatina/README.md

 - **For Theme**

-    If you have some fantastic ideas or suggestions for this theme, you can go to the [Issues](https://github.com/zchen9/zchen9.github.io/issues) to write down them, maybe we could perfect it together. (๑•̀ㅂ•́)و✧
+    If you have some fantastic ideas or suggestions for this theme, you can go to the [Issues]! to write down them, maybe we could perfect it together. (๑•̀ㅂ•́)و✧

 - **For Blog**

-    You can go to [[ Fragment ]](http://www.chen9.info/fragment/messages/), leave  a message for me or exchange link with me.
+    You can go to [[ Fragment ]](https://www.zhihu.com/people/wang-feng-jun-26), leave  a message for me or exchange link with me.

     And you can give me a **star** for this repository !~ ヽ(✿ﾟ▽ﾟ)ノ